 The spiritual development of children is a priority and our school Christian values of Love, Respect, Responsibility run through the curriculum, supported by a varied programme of Collective Worship and Religious Education.
 Children are encouraged to be tolerant of others’ differences and beliefs and we lay a strong foundation for British Values and participation in wider society.

 Within the hidden curriculum we provide Nurture for those children whose emotional or mental health need supporting.

 To support and extend the curriculum we offer a wide range of extra-curricular activities at lunchtime and after school, available throughout the year.
-Home Learning Menus reinforce the curriculum and give children options to develop, extend or consolidate learning completed within the classroom.
+Home Learning reinforces the curriculum and gives children options to develop, extend or consolidate learning completed within the classroom.